 Rachel Davison Humphries is the senior manager of education and outreach at the Bill of Rights Institute.
 She leads the team that develops teacher and student programs, fosters close relationships with BRI’s network of 50,000 teachers, and manages the outreach initiatives.
 Prior to joining BRI in 2016, Rachel worked as an educator in middle, high school, and university environments, most recently as a lead and mentor teacher in Guatemala City, Guatemala.
 During almost a decade in the classroom, Rachel spent much of her career learning to become a master Socratic guide and has led multiple international Socratic pedagogy workshops.
 Rachel earned her B.A. in liberal arts from the Great Books program at St. Johns College, in Annapolis, Maryland, her teaching certificate in adolescent education from the Association Montessori Internationale, and is pursuing her master’s in learning and design at Georgetown University

-The webinar recording will be posted to this page the day after the presentation.
-If you view the recording and would like a CE certificate, join the K-12 Social Studies and Civics community and go to the edWebinar Archives folder to take the CE quiz.
-As a member of the community, you’ll be able to network with educators, participate in online discussions, receive invitations to upcoming webinars, and view past webinars to earn CE certificates.
+Join the K-12 Social Studies and Civics community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, and view past edWebinars to earn CE certificates.